+Not Applicable

-(Aregistian a s telephone number, menutung area code).
-(017) 500 5100 0 Not Applicable Former name or former address, if changed since last report) Check 1 he appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant under any of the following provisions: Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425) Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12) Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b)) Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c)) Securit es registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share FHTX The Nasdaq Global Market Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).
-Emergi ng growth company ⊠ If an en nerging growth company, indicate by check mark if the registrant has elected not to use the exte ended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+(Former name or former address, if changed since last report)

+Check the appropriate box below if the Form 8-K filing is intended to simultaneously satisfy the filing obligation of the registrant under any of the following provisions:

+| Written communications pursuant to Rule 425 under the Securities Act (17 CFR 230.425)

+| Soliciting material pursuant to Rule 14a-12 under the Exchange Act (17 CFR 240.14a-12)

+| Pre-commencement communications pursuant to Rule 14d-2(b) under the Exchange Act (17 CFR 240.14d-2(b))

+| Pre-commencement communications pursuant to Rule 13e-4(c) under the Exchange Act (17 CFR 240.13e-4(c))

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share FHTX The Nasdaq Global Market

+Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).
+Emerging growth company
-Item 2.02 Results of Operations and Financial Condition.

-On August 4, 2023, Foghorn Therapeutics Inc. (the "Company") issued a press release announcing certain of the Company's financial results for the quarter ended June 30, 2023.
-A copy of the press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K.

-The information in this Item 2.02 (including Exhibit 99.1 attached hereto) is being furnished and shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference into any filing by the Company under the Securities Act of 1933, as amended (the "Securities Act"), or the Exchange Act, except as expressly set forth by specific reference in such filing.

-$Item\ 7.01\ Regulation\ FD\ Disclosure.$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$

+Item 7.01 Regulation FD Disclosure.

-The Company is furnishing as Exhibit 99.2 to this Current Report on Form 8-K a presentation, dated August 2023, which the Company intends to use in meetings with or presentations to investors.
+The Company is furnishing as Exhibit 99.1 to this Current Report on Form 8-K a presentation, dated September 2023, which the Company intends to use in meetings with or presentations to investors.

-The information in this Item 7.01 (including Exhibit 99.2 attached hereto) is being furnished and shall not be deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference into any filing by the Company under the Securities Act or the Exchange Act, except as expressly set forth by specific reference in such filing.
+The information in this Item 7.01 (including Exhibit 99.1 attached hereto) is being furnished and shall not be deemed "filed" for purposes of Section 18 of the Exchange Act, or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference into any filing by the Company under the Securities Act or the Exchange Act, except as expressly set forth by specific reference in such filing.